R-Kiselev/Flask-RESTful-API/readme.md

 - **wsgi.py** ── Entry point for running the Flask application.
 - **requirements.txt** ── Lists Python dependencies required for the project.
 - **.env** ── Stores environment variables for secure configuration.
+- **Dockerfile** ── Defines the application container image.
+- **docker-compose.yml** ── Manages the application container and its dependencies.
+- **Makefile** ── Automates repetitive tasks like starting the app.
+- **entrypoint.sh** ── Contains the entrypoint script for the Docker container.

 ## Installation

 ### Create project
 1. Clone repository.
 2. Create python venv
-3. pip install requirements.txt
+3. pip install -r requirements.txt
-4. Init database on your computer.
+4. Init MySQL database on your computer.
 5. Configure .env file
-6. Start server by running wsgi.py file or using command: "python wsgi.py"

-### Configuration
+## Configuration
-Configuration is handled by environment variables, for development purpose you just need to update / add entries in `.env` file.
+Configuration is handled by environment variables, for development purpose you just need to create and add entries in `.env` file.

-It's filled by default with following content:
+It should consist of the following variables:
 ```
+MYSQL_DATABASE = 'mybank'
+MYSQL_ROOT_PASSWORD = 'pass'
+SQLALCHEMY_DATABASE_URI = 'mysql+pymysql://root:pass@db:3306/mybank'

 FLASK_ENV = 'development'
 FLASK_APP = 'app.app:create_app'
 FLASK_CERT = 'adhoc'
 SECRET_KEY = 'SECRET'
-SQLALCHEMY_DATABASE_URI = 'mysql+pymysql://root:pass@localhost/mybank'
+JWT_SECRET_KEY = "JWT_SECRET"

 DEFAULT_ROLE = 'user'

 ADMIN_EMAIL = 'admin@gmail.com'
 ADMIN_PASS = 'password'
 ```

+You can configure database connection by setting `SQLALCHEMY_DATABASE_URI` in `.env` file.
+It is crucial to set the correct database URI to connect to your database.
+Escpecially when you are using docker-compose, you should set the host to `db` which is the name of the service in the docker-compose file.
+If you want to run the application on your local machine, you should set the host to `localhost`.

+`FLASK_ENV` is set to `development` by default.
+This automatically enables debug mode and changes errorhandlers behavior (look at `config.py`).

 ## Authentication